CrimsonCloak/JenkinsTest/README.md

 ## Test for Jenkins
-Why does the task work but the pipeline doesn't???
+Why do the tasks work but the pipeline doesn't???